 Welcome to Transforming Worship

-Welcome to Transforming Worship: a website of the Liturgical Commission of the Church of England to refresh, resource and promote liturgical worship.
-This website is currently undergoing major construction and the new website will be launched in early 2019.
+Welcome to Transforming Worship: a website of the Church to refresh, resource and promote liturgical worship.
+This website is currently undergoing major construction and the new website will be launched in early 2022.

 Please bear with us as we improve our web presence.We will continue to provide as much information as we can on the current site.
 Thank you for your patience.